sidd-cr7/robust-signature-verification/README.md

 # Overview

-Traditional signature verification systems can be vulnerable to sophisticated image manipulations.
-This system improves reliability by:
+Traditional signature verification systems can be vulnerable to sophisticated image manipulations This system improves reliability by:

 Detecting forged signatures